 |

-Supports for Community Living Contains information about innovative, or creative practices in person-centered residential services, including agencies that have converted from providing group home to individualized residential services.
+Supports for Community Living Contains information about innovative and creative practices in person-centered residential supports.
+Information is also included about agencies that have converted from providing group home to individualized residential supports.

 Sign up to receive e-mail notifications when new products are added to this Department